Improving Deep Neural Network Classification Confidence using Heatmap-based eXplainable AI: Results and Discussions

 \section{Results and Discussions}

 Recall that we use pre-trained models for ImageNet.
 For pneumonia dataset, the predictive results of fine-tuning models are shown in table \ref{table:finetune}.
 AX and GAX processes will be applied on top of these models.
+Here, we observe possibly novel gaps in CO scores distribution and show that GAX can possibly be used to detect false distinct features.
+Similar results on COVID-19 Radiography Database, credit card fraud detection and dry bean classification will be presented in the appendix.